Ankitv003/Scrimba-React-Practice/README.md

 - Project 1 - Digital Business Card
 - Project 2 - Travel Journal
 - Project 3 - Meme Generator(may change the design.)
+-Working on notes and tenzies app(soon will upload maybe tomorrow).